H.R. 2486: Heating and Cooling Relief Act

 H.R.
 2486 on Congress.gov

-Official bill page with text, status, sponsors, and related actions for the Heating and Cooling Relief Act.
+Official bill page with text, status, sponsors, committee referrals, and related actions for the Heating and Cooling Relief Act.

-The bill amends the Low-Income Home Energy Assistance Act, so the federal LIHEAP program page is the primary official source for current program structure and administration.
+H.R.
+2486 amends the Low-Income Home Energy Assistance Act, so this HHS program page is the primary official source on how LIHEAP eligibility, benefits, and administration work today.

 U.S. Census Bureau Household Pulse Survey

-The bill's findings cite the Census Bureau Household Pulse Survey regarding families cutting necessities to pay energy bills.
+The bill's findings cite the October 2024 Household Pulse Survey report that about 54% of families earning under $35,000 cut back on food or medicine to pay an energy bill.

 H.R.
 2486 Bill Text